gogagum/DSUWithData/README.md

     cmake -S ../ -B .
     cmake --build . --config Debug

-To include library into your project you can add as submodule.
+To include library into your project you can add it as submodule.
 After that you should write the following in your CMakeLists.txt:

     ...